modgethanc/ttbp/doc/manual.md

 public html file hosted on your tilde page, to tilde.town's gopher server, or keep all your entries private to the tilde.town server.

-to use, run `feels` while logged in to tilde.town

 this is a project that runs on tilde.town, so all users of this program are expected to operate under the tilde.town [code of conduct](http://tilde.town/wiki/conduct.html). content/personal issues should be worked out according to the CoC, with support from the [administrative team](http://tilde.town/wiki/administration/index.html) if needed.

-### QUICK START

-no coding or html experience is necessary to get started. just log in to your tilde.town account and enter:

-`feels`

-ttbp will ask you a few questions to get you started. after that, writing and reading entries all happen within the program.

-that's it!

 ### support